ionescuig/newsletter/README.md

     - custom password reset
 - articles app:
     - tests for existing article
-    - permissions for updating articles
+    - permissions for updating and publishing articles